 Physical sunscreens are often heavier on the skin than broad-spectrum chemical sunscreens with the same SPF.
 Therefore, physical sunscreens are not the best choice for oily or acne-prone skin.
 Additionally, mineral actives alone often offer less protection from damaging UVA radiation than chemical filters.

 Safety concerns with zinc oxide and titanium oxide nanoparticles containing sunscreens.
-The use of zinc oxide and titanium oxide nanoparticles in spray sunscreens are either not allowed in some jurisdictions of the European Union.
+The use of zinc oxide and titanium oxide nanoparticles in spray sunscreens are allowed in some jurisdictions of the European Union.
 Inhaled insoluble particles of any size could pose a risk to the lungs and should be avoided.

 Unlike mineral-based sunscreens, chemical sunscreens dry invisibly on the skin and do not have this white cast residue that mineral (physical) sunscreens have.

 People with acne-prone skin should look for high-quality chemical sunscreens.
-The best for acne-prone skin would be the first kind containing the FDA-cleared approved ingredients: Octinoxate, Octisalate, and Avobenzone in a light clear oil-free base.
+The best for acne-prone skin would be the first kind containing the FDA-cleared approved ingredients: Octinoxate, Octisalate, and Avobenzone in a light clear, oil-free base.

 Oxybenzone and phthalates in sunscreens